antmicro/video-overlays/README.md

   - reset IP-Core registers.

 - overlay:
+  - choose overlay mode to text or logo,
   - manually set text to be overlaid by GPU on captured image,
+  - manually set position of a logo on an image,

 - test functionalities:
   - display colors - display red, green and blue image with a 2s delay between them,